File Szeretvai: Social ascension

 Following the withdrawal of the Mongols in 1242, Béla IV was seeking to organize a new defensive system by creating client states to the south and east of Hungary.
 He had given his daughter Anna in marriage to Rostislav Mikhailovich, a claimant to the throne of Halych.
 Following Rostislav's unsuccessful attack in 1244, Béla supported his son-in-law to invade Halych, ruled by Danylo Romanovich, in the summer of 1245 (earlier historiography incorrectly marked 1249 as the year of the Hungarian campaign).
 The Hungarian monarch appointed File Szeretvai to lead a huge army consisted of Hungarians and Poles.
 File is the only known Hungarian military leader, who participated in campaigns against Halych during the reigns of both Andrew II and Béla IV, over a period of twenty-five years.
 His role may have been motivated by his existing family relationships in Galicia–Volhynia.
 Rostislav launched an attack against Jarosław north of Przemyśl; on 17 August 1245, Danylo, with Cuman assistance, annihilated the enemy, and Rostislav had to flee again to Hungary.
 File was killed during the skirmish, along with many Hungarians and Poles.
 According to the Galician–Volhynian Chronicle, File was captured and executed by Danylo himself.
+The Chronicle of the Romanids narrates that File was "captured by the enemies in our former army in Rus' and murdered by diverse tortures and miserably perished".
 His sons, Stephen and Nicholas were granted his formerly possessed domains in Trencsén County by Béla IV in December 1250.